 Features

-Interactive dashboards include multiple capabilities such as View Logs and Traces, Breakout by, Context Links, Cross Filtering, and Filter in Tables.
+Interactive dashboards include multiple capabilities such as View Logs and Traces, Breakout by, Context Links, Cross Filtering, Filter in Tables, and Cross-Panel Sync.
 Together, these features let you drill deeper, correlate across signals, and debug issues faster.

 View Logs and Traces